Students

 Academic Accommodations

 Students who have a documented, verifiable medical/physical, psychological, and/or learning disability may request reasonable and appropriate academic accommodations.
-Examples of commonly requested accommodations are listed below.
-Barriers to academic inclusion are specific to each student and consideration of the most appropriate accommodations will be determined through interactive discussion on a case-by-case basis.
+Barriers to academic inclusion are specific to each student and the appropriate accommodations for each individual will be determined in a meeting with Disability Services staff.
 All accommodations must be approved by the Office of Disability Services.
+Examples of potential accommodations include (but are not limited to) :

 -